eriknyquist/ptttl/README.rst

 *default values* section
 ========================

-The very first statement is the *default value* section and is the same as the section of the same name from the RTTTL format.
+The very first statement is the *default values* section, and it is the same as the *default values* section from the RTTTL format, except with two additional vibrato-related settings:

 ::